 Tonight, we read Acts chapter ten; something Simon Peter experienced struck me… in verse fifteen a voice spoke to him again the second time saying “What God has cleansed you must not call common.”

-Then in verse twenty-eight, Simon Peter shared this with Cornelius saying, “But God has shown me that I should not call any man common or unclean.”
+Then in verse twenty-eight, Simon Peter shared this with Cornelius, saying, “But God has shown me that I should not call any man common or unclean.”

 I know I’m still moving forward and working on growing myself.
-However, tonight I feel that God is showing me how I have been calling what He has cleansed common.
+However, tonight I feel God is showing me how I have been calling what He has cleansed common.
 I looked up the word “common,” and I don’t fit that label anymore.

 God does not look down on me, He sees me as so much more than I see or anyone else sees.